ekline-expnet/redux-store2-simple/README.md

 Forked from [redux-storage-simple](https://github.com/kilkelly/redux-localstorage-simple)

+Conversion to typescript begun.

 ## Installation

-For now, clone or download repo, add files from dist to your project.
+For now, copy either the src/index.ts file to your project (and add store2.js and dependencies) or copy the dist folder and import from there.

 Will decide later if should publish to npm.

 ## Usage Example (ES6 code)